Government boosts Pay by Bank with National Payments Vision

 So it is very welcome that the NPV commits the FCA to commence work to determine the commercial model for e-commerce use cases swiftly and in parallel to the delivery of the VRP pilot.
 We look forward to working closely with the FCA on this.

 While Pay by Bank is taking off in the digital space, there are barriers to take-up at physical point of sale (POS), which were identified by the PSR’s independent panel report in April 2022.
-These include access to NFC chips to enable contactless payments and access to POS terminals, which use security standards governed by Envco (owned by card schemes).
+These include access to NFC chips to enable contactless payments and access to POS terminals, which use security standards governed by EMVCo (owned by card schemes).

 The NPV states that while there is certainly potential for Pay by Bank payments to become ubiquitous, including for physical POS transactions, this brings particular technological challenges (for example around developing the software and hardware required to facilitate in-person transactions).
 The government sees these challenges as less relevant in the case of online transactions.